ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 It also needs a **public** **HasConflict** property that gets a **bool** indicating whether the puzzle passed to the constructor (see below) contains any conflicts - rows, columns, or blocks that contain more than one occurrence of any value.
 Use the default implementation with no **set** accessor.

 #### 6.2.2.
-A private static method to convert a char to its index representation
+A private static method to convert a char to its int representation

 This method should take as its only parameter a **char** giving a puzzle value.
 It should return an **int** giving the index that should be used to represent this character when indexing into one of the three **bool[&nbsp;,&nbsp;]**s - see the first paragraph of [Section 6.2.1.
 Fields and property](#621-fields-and-property).